TPAStream/stream-connect-js-sdk/docs/client-usage.md

             user: {
                 firstName: 'Joe',
                 lastName: 'Sajor',
+                memberSystemKey: '123456789',  // this is your unique id for this user
-                email: 'some-email@place.com' // You're going to need to provide This },
+                email: 'some-email@place.com' // required
+            },
             isDemo: false,
             sdkToken: 'VeryLegitKey',